Reconciliation Contribution Fund

 What is the Reconciliation Contribution Fund?

-The City of Victoria has established the Reconciliation Contribution Fund to create an opportunity for anyone to contribute a voluntary amount to the Songhees Nation and Esquimalt Nation.
+In 2022, the City of Victoria established the Reconciliation Contribution Fund to create an opportunity for anyone to contribute a voluntary amount to the Songhees Nation and Esquimalt Nation.

 People have asked for a tangible way for Victoria residents and businesses to make a meaningful contribution towards reconciliation.
 The Fund will be used by the Songhees Nation and Esquimalt Nation to achieve the goals and aims of their communities.

 Your contribution, in addition to the City’s $200,000 Reconciliation Grant, are efforts to start recognizing that the wealth generated by our City and its residents – including in the form of property ownership and associated taxes – is rooted in the lands and waters of the lәkwәŋәn, (Lekwungen) peoples.

 The Reconciliation Contribution Fund and the Reconciliation Grant are meaningful ways for the City, residents and businesses to participate in reconciliation.

 The 2023 Mayor's Letter.pdf [PDF - 122 KB] that residential and commercial property owners received with their tax notice included information about the Reconciliation Contribution Fund.
 As a Victoria property owner, you have the option to contribute an amount equal to 5% or 10% of your property taxes or another amount of your choosing.

 This voluntary contribution is to be made in addition to, and separately from, your annual property tax payment.
 The full value of your voluntary contribution will be provided directly to the Esquimalt and Songhees Nations.